Skip to content

 Column Field name Type Compulsory Notes

-B Date Number Yes The date can only be numbers in month, day, year format.
-For example, 01/01/2022.
+B Date Number Yes Numbers in month, day, year format (for example, 01/01/2022).

 F Analysis Type 1 Text No